SOHC vs. DOHC – Which Engine is better?

 SOHC stands for Single Overhead Cam (Only one cam rod operating the intake and exhaust valves).
 That means there is only one camshaft in the head.
 Inline engines will have one camshaft.
-Flat engine and V-engine will have two camshafts, one per cylinder bank.
+The flat engine and V-engine will have two camshafts, one per cylinder bank.

-DOHC stands for Dual Overhead Cam or Double Overhead cam (there are two cams located over head operating various intake and exhaust valves).
+DOHC stands for Dual Overhead Cam or Double Overhead Cam (there are two cams located overhead operating various intake and exhaust valves).
 That means each header has two camshafts.
 Hence, an inline engine will contain 2 camshafts as it has only one header.
-Flat engine and V-engine will contain 4 camshafts as they have two headers.
+The flat engine and V-engine will contain 4 camshafts as they have two headers.
 The DOHC engines usually come in 4 valves.
 One camshaft for the intake valves and the other for the exhaust valves.

 SOHC vs. DOHC – Which One Makes For A Better Choice?

-Each type has its own features that make them unique and distinctive from one another.
-Let’s look for the difference between SOHC and DOHC in detail so as to help you make a better choice.
+Each type has its own features that make it unique and distinctive from the others.
+Let’s look at the difference between SOHC and DOHC in detail so as to help you make a better choice.

-A SOHC is simply a single camshaft regulating both the inlet and the outlet of gases and DOHC is double camshaft that has a dedicated setup for inlet and outlet of gases.
+A SOHC is simply a single camshaft regulating both the inlet and the outlet of gases and a DOHC is a double camshaft that has a dedicated setup for inlet and outlet of gases.
 This further implies that a DOHC has double inlet and exhaust valves as compared to SOHC.
-Thus, this makes for a cooler engine with equal distribution of operations, which, in turn, leads to the smooth, noise-free and effective ride experience.
+Thus, this makes for a cooler engine with an equal distribution of operations, which, in turn, leads to a smooth, noise-free, and effective ride experience.